 - Suspension: Suspensions can be “term” or “conditional.”
 A term suspension is for a given time period, while a conditional suspension requires the student to meet certain requirements before being allowed to return to school.
 Term suspensions can be short-term, where a student is removed from the educational institution for at least 1 but less than 10 consecutive days, or long-term, where the student is removed for more than 10 consecutive school days.
 Students can also be subject to “interim suspensions,” whereby they are suspended while their disciplinary proceeding is pending.
 This is generally employed in cases in which the student is deemed to pose a significant threat to him or herself, to other students, or to school property.

 - Expulsion or Dismissal: the student is permanently terminated from enrollment at the school and no longer allowed to be on school grounds or to engage in school activities.
 Expulsion will be permanently recorded on the student’s academic transcript.

 Contact a New Jersey School Conduct Violation Lawyer for Immediate Assistance

-If you or your child is facing disciplinary action and/or criminal prosecution in New Jersey, contact The Law Offices of Alissa Hascup for immediate assistance.
+If you or your child is facing disciplinary action and/or criminal prosecution in New Jersey, contact Alissa Hascup for immediate assistance.
 Alissa regularly appears in schools and courts throughout New Jersey, including in Bergen, Essex, Passaic, Middlesex, and Morris counties.
 Simply call 862-257-1200 today to receive your cost-free consultation.